Never unexpectedly out of gas again: How to read your gas bottle level from the inside?

 The tank level can be read both directly on the tank and inside the motorhome using the included level indicator.

-5-LED indicator: A red LED lights up when the tank is almost empty All 5 LEDs light up when the tank is full
+A red LED lights up when the tank is almost empty

-Analog gauge directly on the tank Electrical cable included
+2. Analog gauge directly on the tank

 Complete with mounting materials and fittings